 The budgeting mindset is the foundation for building your financial life.

-This is the 10th article of our "Your Personal Finance Tour Guide!" series.
+This article is part of our "The Stoic's Arbitrage - A Personal Finance Journey" series.
 This series will empower your Personal Finance success.

 Personal Finance and general financial literacy are critical for making the most of your financial resources.
 It is very doable!